rmky/UI5Facade/Docs/developer_docs/routing.md

-# Routing in the OpenUI5 template
+# Routing in the OpenUI5 facade

 ## Generic Webapp

 As long as the app runs on the plattform (is not exported), any landing page acts as a UI5 web app.

 This means, that the first time you load a page, a shell and an app are created and loaded into the browser.
-All subsequent navivgation just loads views via the plattform API unless the user actually presses a link to another page forcing the browser to reload everything - when and how this happens depends on the CMS template used.
+All subsequent navivgation just loads views via the plattform API unless the user actually presses a link to another page forcing the browser to reload everything - when and how this happens depends on the CMS facade used.
 However, in most cases, all children of a page will automatically become views, that will be loaded asynchronously.

 The root page (i.e. the entry point of the user) becomes part of the URL and remains there even if other pages are loaded as views.
 So, if the URL is copied or bookmarked, it will allways lead to exactly the same app.